vishnuu95/beginner_tutorials/README.md

    This changes the message being published which can be seen in terminal prints
 * User can also change frequency of publish during launch.
 * Note the use of 5 levels of logging as well.
+* Added a unit testing file as well
+* Added a TF broadcaster
+* Added rosbag recording

 ## rqt_console screenshot
 ![image](https://github.com/vishnuu95/beginner_tutorials/blob/Week9_HW/rqt_console.png)